Splendour in Nottingham

-Splendour in Nottingham (more commonly known as Splendour or Splendour Festival) is an annual, mostly one-day music festival held in Nottingham, England since 2008.
-Organised by Nottingham City Council and DHP Family Ltd, the event is held within Wollaton Park, to the west of Nottingham City Centre.
+Splendour in Nottingham (more commonly known as Splendour or Splendour Festival) was an annual, mostly one-day music festival held in Nottingham, England from 2008 until 2026.
+Organised by Nottingham City Council and DHP Family Ltd, the event was held within Wollaton Park, to the west of Nottingham City Centre.

 The first event was held in 2008 as a two-day event featuring artists Kate Nash, Paolo Nutini, Ocean Colour Scene and Rufus Wainwright.

 In 2019 the capacity of the festival was 25,000.

 No concerts were held during the COVID-19 years of 2020 and 2021; for 2022 and 2023, Splendour returned as two-day events.
 In January 2024, it was announced that the 2024 event was cancelled.
 A replacement event at Wollaton, entitled Live at the Hall and scheduled for 30 August 2024, was announced in February.
-The event then returnedin 2025.
+The event then returned in 2025.

+The organisers announced in June 2026 that the event scheduled for 18 and 19 July would be their last Splendour.

 History

+2026

+The final event of the series was headlined by The Wombats and Snow Patrol, with support acts including Primal Scream, Craig David Presents TS5, Editors, The K's, The Flaming Lips, Hard Life, The Lathums, Estelle, Cast, Neville Staple from The Specials, Kingfishr, The Futureheads, The Pigeon Detectives and The Sugarhill Gang.

 2025

-The event is set to return on the 19th and 20th of July, headlined by Bloc Party, Kaiser Chiefs, Travis and home-town favourite Jake Bugg.
+The event returned on the 19 and 20 of July, headlined by Bloc Party, Kaiser Chiefs, Travis and home-town favourite Jake Bugg.